 Let me be so full of myself and believe that one day some big animal in some firm would come across this article.
 Or some family member of their would mention Beat plastic pollution project to them and light up a spark of thought process in someone who actually could make a bigger impact on the environment.

 Spread the word.
 Get inspired.
 Some people are really trying to make a change.

 Why not be one of them?

-I’m not saying I’m a perfect fighter in a war against plastic pollution.
+I’m not saying I’m a perfect fighter in the war against plastic pollution.

 I still occasionally buy a plastic bag or bottle.
 I don’t always recycle materials that should be recycled.
-Sometimes I’m just lazy and put plastic into a mix trash can.
-But I also switch to bamboo toothbrush instead of plastic.
+Sometimes I’m just lazy and put plastic into a mixed trash can.
+But I also switch to bamboo toothbrushes instead of plastic.
 I ordered a bunch of canvas shopping bags.
 Sadly they would get delivered to me in a plastic bag.

 How ridiculous is that?

 There should be something done by this issue as well, or the recipes – most of us don’t need them and sure as hell don’t have any way to reuse them.
 You might refuse it but that doesn’t mean it’s not gonna get printed anyway because of the laws.

 And the least I can do is trying to be better and spread the word to people who care and even to those who don’t.

 It’s a small step in the whole Beat plastic pollution concept.